WerkuB/SQL-for-Data-Science/README.md

 ## Sub-queries and Nested SELECTs
 A sub-query or a nested SELECT is a SELECT statement that is embedded within another SQL statement, such as SELECT, INSERT, UPDATE, or DELETE.
 A sub-query can return a single value, a list of values, or a table of values that can be used by the outer query.
 Sub-queries are useful for filtering, aggregating, or comparing data from different tables or sources.
 ## Built-in functions
 * __Aggregate Function__: An aggregate function in SQL is a function that performs a calculation on a set of values and returns a single value.
 Aggregate functions are often used with the GROUP BY clause to group the rows into categories and apply the function to each group.
 Some common aggregate functions are: SUM, COUNT, AVG, MAX and MIN.<br>
+* __String functions__: String functions in SQL are functions that perform operations on strings, such as concatenating, replacing, reversing, formatting, or extracting substrings.
+Different SQL dialects may have different sets of string functions, but some common ones are: CONCAT, REPLACE, SUBSTRING, LOWER and TRIM.<br>
+* __Date Functions__: